yujin-dev/Pyspark-Tutorial/fastcampus-lecture-note/README.md

 **What are broadcast variable?**
 - Broadcast variable keep a readonly variable cached on each machine, rather than shipping a copy with a task

+# Hive & HBase
+**Describe the difference between Hive & Hbase?**
+- Hive: DW and SQL like engine (HQL) that runs MR jobs
+- Hbase: key/value store DB, Real-time, no MR underneath

+**What kind of app supported by Hive?**
+- Hive supports client's app written in Java, python, PHP, C++, Ruby by exposing its thrift server

+**Where does the data of hive table gets stored at?**
+- By default, the Hive table is stored in an HDFS directory - /user/hive/warehouse.

+**What is metastore in Hive?**
+- Metastore stores hive metadata info using RDBMS and an open source ORM layer called Data Nucleus which converts object schema into relational schema

+**Why Hive does not store meta data info in HDFS?**
+- It uses RDBMS for low latency since HDFS has time consuming READ/WRITE operations

+**What is the default database provided by Apache Hive for metastore?**
+- Embedded Derby DB backed by local disk for the metastore

+**What will happen if we have multiple thrift clients trying to access Hive at the same time?**
+- The default metastore config allows only one hive session opened for accessing the metastore, so all other clients will get errors

+**What is the default location where “Hive” stores table data?**
+/user/hive/wharehouse in HDFS

+**What is "SerDe" in hive?**
+It's serializer/deserializer to read and write the table row

+**What are the components of Apache HBase?**
+- Region Server: serve data for reads and writes
+- HMaster: handles region assignment
+- DDL Zookeeper: maintains a live cluster state

+**What are the components of Region Server?**
+- WAL (log), Block Cache (read cache), MemStore (write cache).
+4. Hfile (KV table on disk)

+**Explain “WAL” in HBase?**
+- It is a file attached to every region server.
+It stores new data that has not been commited to the permanent storage.
+It's used in failure to recover the dataset